miles-nichols/CPRE-281/README.md

-My wotk from ISU 281 Digital Logic.
+My labs from Digital Logic at Iowa State University.